 |Rovinj – Cesenatico||Mali Losinj – Cesenatico||Rab – Cesenatico||Novalja – Cesenatico|

 The ferry company Gomo Viaggio has also been offering a fast ferry summer connection from Pesaro to Losinj, Pula, Rab, Novalja and Rovinj, also this lines has been cancelled for 2020 due to the coronavirus but should return for the 2021 season

 Ancona is the main Italian Sea gateway to Croatia, as mentioned above two of 3 whole year car ferry connections operate from here, the ferry from Zadar to Ancona, it optimal for those going to the mid and northern part of Croatia, as well as passengers travelling to the northern part of Bosnia.
-The ferry from Ancona to Split is optimal if you are travelling to Dalmatia, or places like Sarajevo, Monster or Medjugorje in Bosnia and Herzegovina.
+The ferry from Ancona to Split is optimal if you are travelling to Dalmatia, or places like Sarajevo, Mostar or Medjugorje in Bosnia and Herzegovina.